First Steps with elementary Development

 Fixing Spotify’s missing artwork

-When I'm at my computer, I've always got Spotify playing in the background.
+On my computer, Spotify is always playing in the background.
 Having the album artwork in the sound indicator is a nice touch, so I wanted to dig in and see if I could land a fix.
-Using DFeet, I was able to get the URL Spotify was sending, found it was returning a 404 response, and ultimately came across this post on the Spotify Community about the invalid URL.
+Using DFeet, I got the URL Spotify was sending, found it was returning a 404 response, and ultimately came across this post on the Spotify Community about the invalid URL.

-I threw together a simple pull request to replace the invalid URL with a currently known working one (Vala makes this super simple) and sent it along.
-A couple of the elementary developers quickly responded with some valid feedback, including the simple fact that Spotify needs to fix their own app.
-If any Spotify developers are reading... please? :)
+I submitted a simple pull request to replace the invalid URL with a currently known working one (Vala makes this super simple) and sent it along.
+Some elementary developers quickly responded with valid feedback, including that Spotify needs to fix its own app.
+If any Spotify developers are reading… please? 🙂

 Bluetooth audio devices listed as music players

 The Wingpanel Sound Indicator conveniently shows available media players, phones, and other devices that can be controlled via MPRIS.
-A device I didn't expect to see in the list was my Bluetooth headphones!
-Unsurprisingly, the media controls didn't have any effect on my headphones.
+I didn’t expect to see my Bluetooth headphones on the list, and unsurprisingly, the media controls didn’t affect them.

 One of these things is not like the other.